tgreenidge/Hangman/README.md

 ## Leader Board
 Ranks players based on number of correctly solved words average time to solve challenges.

+# Process
+ I wanted to create features that allow me to utilize JavaScript/Nodejs, Databases, and Sockets.
+I intially started working on pieces of the requirements that were to be

+ 1. Creation of basic game play functions, with tests on UI to ensure required components were displayed
+ 2. Creation of a dictionary
+ 3. Initial mock up of UI to test game play functionality when a game option was chosen
+ 4. Develop/Test Game object and methods
+ 5. Develop/Test Player object
+ 6. Integrate Game/Player functionality
+ 7. Integrate Game/Player Functionality with UI
+ 8. Add user database
+ 9. Display LeaderBoard

 # Techology Stack
 - Node.js
 - Express